anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-03-Chapter_1-New-York-City-Taxi-Fare-Prediction.md

 ---
 keywords: fastai
-description: "In this first chapter, you will get exposure to the Kaggle competition process.
+description: In this first chapter, you will get exposure to the Kaggle competition process.
 You will train a model and prepare a csv file ready for submission.
-You will learn the difference between Public and Private test splits, and how to prevent overfitting."
+You will learn the difference between Public and Private test splits, and how to prevent overfitting.
 title: Winning a Kaggle Competition in Python - Part 1
 toc: true
 branch: master